buildwithgrove/docs/docs/supported-methods/moonbeam.md

 # Moonbeam

 Moonbeam provides a developer-friendly, Ethereum-compatible smart contract platform that makes it easy to build natively interoperable blockchain applications.
-The Moonbeam Supported Methods offer developers a range of capabilities, from querying account balances and executing transactions, to estimating gas costs and interacting with smart contracts on the Moonbeam network.
+The Moonbeam supported methods offer developers a range of capabilities, from querying account balances and executing transactions, to estimating gas costs and interacting with smart contracts on the Moonbeam network.

 | Methods | Description |